Skip to main content

 - Read the lines in which the following phrases occur.

-- Then discuss with your partner the meaning of each phrase in its context.
+discuss with your partner the meaning of each phrase in

 - (i) velvet grass